 DIY geometric wood wall art or mandala art

-My first inspiration comes from a catalog I paged through where I saw the below lacey circles metal wall art (HERE) which is pretty expensive even on sale.
-As always, I love the black and white pattern but since I already have so much of it in my house, I wanted to do something a little different.
-When I discovered the wood burned plates and bottle at the thrift shop in Germany, I knew immediately that this was the route I wanted to take.
+My first inspiration comes from a catalog I paged through where I saw the below lacey circles metal wall art at Grandinroad which is pretty expensive even on sale.
+As always, I love the black-and-white pattern but since I already have so much of it in my house, I wanted to do something a little different.
+When I discovered the wood-burned plates and a bottle at the thrift shop in Germany, I knew immediately that this was the route I wanted to take.

-The catalog calls it lacey circles but I would call them mandalas which are geometric mostly round patterns.
+The catalog calls them lacey circles but I would call them mandalas which are geometric mostly round patterns.

-The literal meaning word Mandala (read more HERE) means circle and circle mandalas are definitely more common.
+The literal meaning word Mandala means circle and circle mandalas are definitely more common.
 They are simple geometric shapes that are made from even divisions of the circle.

 These geometric patterns are definitely something that has been done in countries all over the world and not just in Hinduism and Buddhism for hundreds of years.
 These types of geometric patterns and not just repetitive circle patterns appear in many different cultures and countries.
 There are Celtic, Indian, Asian, European and even the Pennsylvania Dutch hex signs are in the form of geometric patterns on circle backdrops but all with their own twists and designs which probably all relate back to the beliefs of sacred geometry.
 Even our common doilies come in similar patterns and looks.

 Pyrography means writing with fire which doesn’t necessarily have to be done on wood and can be done on other materials as well.
 Woodburning is, as the name says, only done on wood with a hot burning tool which is also a soldering iron.